Before you apply for your visa

 Once you arrive in the UK, you will collect your Biometric Residence Permit (BRP), which contains the full details of your immigration permission.

-If you hold an EU/EEA/Swiss passport or national ID card (i.e. you are a citizen), and you will move to the UK before 31 December 2020, you do not need a visa.
-When you arrive, you can apply for pre-settled status under the EU Settlement Scheme.
+If you hold an EU/EEA/Swiss passport or national ID card (i.e. you are a citizen), and you moved to the UK before 31 December 2020, you may have already applied for the EU Settlement Scheme (EUSS).
+If you have been granted settled or pre-settled status under the EUSS then you do not need a separate visa to study in the UK.

-If you will arrive after 31 December 2020, you must instead apply for immigration permission under the Student route.
+If you arrived/will arrive in the UK after this date, you must instead apply for immigration permission under the Student route if your main purpose for coming to the UK is to study.

 EU Settlement Scheme